 The End of Tenancy Cleaning Service is a popular home cleaning procedure in the UK.
 As well as requiring considerable effort to achieve perfect results, it arrives with several specifics that you will not find in standard seasonal cleaning.
-In order to answer the question of who is responsible for End of Tenancy Cleaning correctly, it is important to clarify these specifics in advance.
-They will, by the way give you real guidance as to how to deal with the cleaning itself properly and seamlessly.
+To answer who is responsible for End of Tenancy Cleaning correctly, it is essential to clarify these specifics in advance.
+They will, by the way, give you accurate guidance as to how to deal with the cleaning itself seamlessly and adequately.

 What distinguishes End of Tenancy Cleaning from any other type of home cleaning?

 - It is a cleaning procedure for an apartment or house that has been rented out.
-Next, you will find out who is actually responsible for the cleaning – the landlord or tenant.
+Next, you will find out who is responsible for the cleaning – the landlord or the tenant.

 - An EOT is a procedure that depends on the rental agreement.
-Most often, it is the answer to the question of who is responsible for the cleaning itself.
+It is often the answer to the question of who is responsible for the cleaning itself.
 But not always.

 End of Tenancy Cleaning obligation – how to handle it perfectly

 So it is your responsibility to clear the property before leaving.
-It is clear that End of Tenancy Cleaning itself is a standard for cleaning the property.
-This will fulfill your obligation.
-But in order to perfect it, that is, to avoid further problems with your landlord, and to get your money back, you will need to do more.
+End of Tenancy Cleaning itself is a standard for cleaning the property.
+This will fulfil your obligation.
+But to perfect it, that is, to avoid further problems with your landlord and get your money back, you will need to do more.

 There are two options: